vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 If the pak file installs successfully but errors when creating an account (adapter instance), check that:
 * The Collector/Group the MP is running on is a Cloud Proxy, and
 * Check that the Cloud Proxy supports containerized adapters.
-Containerized adapter support was added in 8.10.0 and later.
+Containerized adapter support is supported in VMware Aria Operations version 8.10.0 and later.

-### Registry Permissions (Beta)
-To acquire write permissions to [TVS Harbor Repository](https://harbor-repo.vmware.com/harbor/projects/1067689/repositories) post a request to the [vrops-integration-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) slack channel.

-### Unexpected exception occurred while trying to build pak file (Beta)
+### Next steps
-While `mp-build` catches the most known exceptions, there is always the possibility of running into an unexpected error.
-Going through the debug logs might help expose the culprit.
-If the error isn't related to an individual configuration issue or isn't evident at first sight,isn't evident at first sight, contact [squirogacubi@vmware.com](mailto:squirogacubi@vmware.com) or [krokos@vmware.com](mailto:krokos@vmware.com) via email or Slack the [vrops-integrations-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) channel.
+While `mp-build` catches many issues, there is always the possibility of running into an unexpected error.
+Going through the debug logs might help resolve the issue.
+If the error isn't related to an individual configuration issue or isn't evident, please open a `Q & A` discussion on the [GitHub Discussions page](https://github.com/vmware/vmware-aria-operations-integration-sdk/discussions) that describes the issue you are having.